Danielfoojunwei/TensorGuard/docs/case_study_pi0_5_rl.md

 To ensure the system is working as intended:

-1.  **Check Traffic**: Use `tcpdump` to verify that all outgoing traffic to `aggregator.aphe-shield.com` is high-entropy (encrypted).
+1.  **Check Traffic**: Use `tcpdump` to verify that all outgoing traffic to `aggregator.TensorGuard.com` is high-entropy (encrypted).
 You should see no plaintext JSON or image data.
 2.  **Verify Keys**: Ensure the `n2he_secret.pem` is present ONLY on the robot/local gateway and NEVER transmitted.
-3.  **Monitor Dashboard**: Use the APHE-Shield Integrator Dashboard to track "Encrypted Updates Received" without seeing the actual updates.
+3.  **Monitor Dashboard**: Use the TensorGuard Integrator Dashboard to track "Encrypted Updates Received" without seeing the actual updates.

 ## Architecture View